Wisconsin unrest flares for third night over police shooting of Black man | International

 A bystander captured the encounter in video footage that immediately went viral, unleashing outrage over the latest in a long series of instances in which police have been accused of using indiscriminate lethal force against African Americans.
 Blake, who had been attempting to break up a quarrel between two women, was struck by four of seven gunshots fired at him, all by one officer, and there was "no indication he was armed," Crump said in an ABC News interview on Tuesday.

 The police have not explained why Blake was shot.
-At a news conference later in the day, Blake's parents expressed anguish over the shooting while decrying two previous nights of looting, vandalism and arson that overshadowed peaceful street protests.
+At an afternoon news conference, Blake's parents voiced anguish over the shooting while decrying two previous nights of looting, vandalism and arson that overshadowed peaceful protests in Kenosha, a city of about 100,000 people 40 miles south of Milwaukee.

 'MY SON MATTERS' "They shot my son seven times.
 Seven times!
-Like he didn't matter," Jacob Blake Sr., his voice crumbling with emotion, told reporters.
+Like he didn't matter," Jacob Blake Sr., trembling with emotion, told reporters.
 "My son matters.
 He's a human being and he matters."

-Seeking to restrict outside traffic into the city, authorities blocked off all exit ramps leading from Interstate-94 into Kenosha County from the adjacent city of Racine south to the Illinois border along Lake Michigan.
-Traffic barriers and heavy fencing were also erected on Tuesday around a downtown cluster of public buildings, including the courthouse, police department and sheriff's headquarters, in an effort to protect them from arson and vandalism.
+Seeking to restrict an influx of traffic, authorities blocked off all exit ramps leading from Interstate-94 into Kenosha County from the nearby city of Racine south to the Illinois border along Lake Michigan.
+Traffic barriers and heavy fencing were also erected on Tuesday around a downtown cluster of public buildings, including the courthouse, police department and sheriff's headquarters, to protect them from attack.

-Crump and another lawyer for the Blake family, Patrick Salvi II, said bullets shattered some of Blake's vertebrae, leaving him paralyzed from the waist down -- possibly permanently.
-He also suffered gunshot wounds to his stomach and gastrointestinal tract, requiring surgeons to remove most of his colon and small intestine, and sustained damage to his kidney, liver and one of his arms, they said.
+Crump and another lawyer for the Blake family, Patrick Salvi II, said bullets shattered some of Blake's vertebrae, leaving him paralyzed from the waist down - possibly permanently.
+He also suffered gunshot wounds to his stomach and gastrointestinal tract, requiring surgeons to remove most of his colon and small intestine, and sustained damage to his kidney, liver and an arm, they said.
 "It's going to take a miracle for Jacob Blake Jr to ever walk again," Crump said, adding that the family intended to bring a lawsuit "to hold wrongdoers accountable."

 Family and protesters are demanding that the officers involved in the shooting, who have been placed on administrative leave, be fired and prosecuted.
 Video captured by a neighbor shows Blake walking toward the driver's side door of his SUV, away from two officers who were pointing guns at his back.
 After he opens the door and leans into the car, seven shots ring out, with one of the officers tugging at his shirt.

-The shooting is under investigation by the Wisconsin Department of Justice, which has not released any details.
-Kenosha police have referred all questions to the state investigators.
+The shooting is under investigation by the Wisconsin Justice Department, which has released no details.
+Kenosha police have referred all questions to state investigators.
 The shooting occurred three months after George Floyd's death in Minneapolis sparked nationwide protests against police brutality and racism.